ministryofjustice/cloud-platform-how-out-of-date-are-we/reports/namespace-usage/README.md

 - hoodawAPIKey: The API key of the "How out of date are we application" (HOODAW)

-- hoodawEndpoint: The endpoint of the HOODAW Application "hosted_services"
+- hoodawEndpoint: The endpoint of the HOODAW Application "namespace_usage"

 - hoodawHost: The hostname of the HOODAW hostname i.e. https://reports.cloud-platform.service.justice.gov.uk